HHS/TANF-app/.circleci/README.md

 <hr />

-What if you want to know when the how deployments are triggered?
+What if you want to know how the deployments are triggered?

 We know we want the `deployments` directory.
 To see how a pipeline is started we look at workflow.yml.
 Then we find the desired workflow.